vincent-antaki/penpal-project-003-restless-grid/README.md

 # The Restless Grid

 Inscremental oscilator noise on square grid drawing.
-This one gave a nice result on the penplotter and has been on of my nephew's favoriate.
+It gave a nice result on the penplotter and has been on of my nephew's favorite.

 <table>
   <tr align="center">